-Mobile Computing Device Agreement SCHOOL DATE STUDENT NAME PRINTED GRADE STUDEN TID I have reviewed the Student Device Accounderstand the conditions of the program. the fee schedule.
-STUDENT SIGNATURE: • • PARENT/LEGAL GUARDIAN NAME PRINTE ED (AS NOTED I N INFINITE CA MPUS): PARENT/LEGAL GUARDIAN SIGNATURE (A AS NOTED IN IN IFINITE CAMP US): RELATION TO STUDENT (CIRCLE ONE): MOTHER FATHER LEGAL GUARDIAN Students whose parents do not sign this for By not signing this form, parents are agreeing to the issued student device for school an provide any technical support for non- HCSI g to provide a de d home use.
-P evice with simi ilar functionality PARTICIPATION IN CLUBS AND ORGANIZAT IONS: Please indicate below if you do NOT war organization found in Appendix A of this har t to participa te in a club or I do NOT give permission for my studen organization(s) during the 2022-2023 schoo e in the follo wing club(s) or PARENT/LEGAL GUARDIAN SIGNATURE D# ATE
+Mobile Computing Device Agreement

+SCHOOL DATE STUDENT NAME PRINTED GRADE STUDENT ID ce Acceptable Use and Checkout Agreement and ogram.
+I also acknowledge and accept the terms of PARENT/LEGAL GUARDIAN NAME PRINTED (AS NOTED IN INFINITE CAMPUS): PARENT/LEGAL GUARDIAN SIGNA TURE (AS NOTED IN INFINITE CAMPUS): RELATION TO STUDENT (CIRCLE O LEGAL NE): MOTHER FATHER GUARDIAN By not signing this form, parents are a this form are opting out of receiving a HCSD device. agreeing to provide a device with similar functionality hool and home use.
+Please note that HCSD cannot in- HCSD devices.
+PARTICIPATION IN CLUBS AND ORG ANIZATIONS: Please indicate below if you do N organization found in Appendix A of OT want your student to participate in a club or this handbook.
+I do NOT give permission for my organization(s) during the 2023-2024 student to participate in the following club(s) or 4 school year: PARENT/LEGAL GUARDIAN SIGNA TURE DATE